 - Agentless Backup: Azure Backup Server uses VMware’s VADP API to protect VMware VMs remotely without installing agents on vCenter or ESXi servers, freeing administrators from the hassle of managing agents for VMware VM backup.

 - Discoverability and Auto-Protection: Customers can seamlessly discover and protect VMware VMs residing on external storage targets too such as NFS and cluster storage.
-Managing large environments is effortless since VMs are discovered and protected at folder level.
+Managing large environments is effortless since VMs are discovered and protected at the folder level.
 Any future VMs added to a protected folder are backed up automatically.

-- Integrated Hybrid backup: Customers can back up to disk for faster operational recovery and to cloud for the offsite copy or long term retention.
+- Integrated Hybrid backup: Customers can back up to disk for faster operational recovery and to cloud for the offsite copy or long-term retention.

 - Backup an entire Data Center by connecting to vCenter.